thibautvas/dotfiles/README.md

 Notes:
   - As of March 2025 I am starting to transfer most of this configuration to [nix-config](https://github.com/thibautvas/nix-config).
-  - I still use the [minimal](https://github.com/thibautvas/dotfiles/tree/minimal) version of these dotfiles on virtual machines that do not have nix.
+  - I still use this minimal version of dotfiles on virtual machines that do not have nix.

-Hi!
-I use this configuration on my local machine (macos), as well as on remote machines (linux).

 I typically clone this repository in `~/repos/dotfiles` and run [`./setup.sh`](setup.sh) from there.